MATF-Software-Verification/2019_04_clang_static_analyzer_check/README.md

 ## Testing

-ShiftingChecker can be tested via `clang-lit` by running:
+ShiftingChecker can be tested via `llvm-lit` by running:

 ```
 llvm-project/build/bin/llvm-lit <Absolute path to shifting-validation.c> -a